-Financial aid is awarded to meet financial need in the following order: loans, part-time employment (work study), and grants/scholarships.
-Loans and employment, referred to as "self-help," are awarded for a set annual amount.
+Financial aid is awarded to meet financial need in the following order: part-time employment (work study) and grants/scholarships.
+Campus employment, referred to as "self-help," is awarded for a set annual amount.

 WESLEYAN REDUCED & NO LOAN INITIATIVES

 Wesleyan is committed to enrolling a student body that is socio-economically diverse.
 To make a Wesleyan education even more affordable, the following initiatives are offered to students with financial need: